About the author

 Paul Robinson is a thyroid patient and fellow sufferer.

-He became ill with hypothyroidism just before he was thirty years of age.
+Paul Robinson became ill with hypothyroidism in his late twenties.
 He is sixty this year (2018).
 He has accumulated a wealth of knowledge on thyroid and adrenal dysfunction.
 His scientific background enabled him to fight through the morass of misinformation and recover his health.

-Paul, was put on the most common thyroid treatment to begin with - Levothyroxine (also known as Synthroid or T4).
+At first, Paul, was put on the most common thyroid treatment - Levothyroxine (also known as Synthroid or T4).
 However, the majority of his symptoms remained, much like they do for many on T4-therapy.
 Over time he became even more ill, with both low cortisol and low thyroid symptoms.

-Paul continues to be active as an advocate for thyroid patients through this website.
+Paul continues to be active as an advocate for thyroid patients through his website: http://recoveringwitht3.com

 He also has a Facebook page where he posts relevant information from time to time: https://www.facebook.com/recoveringwitht3

-Once he has completed writing his new book, Paul may offer limited numbers of 1-1 coaching sessions via Skype, phone or email for those thyroid patients who would like some assistance.
-Information about this will appear on his website and Facebook page in due course.
+Paul offers limited numbers of 1-1 coaching sessions via Skype, phone or email for those thyroid patients who would like some assistance.
+Please contact Paul via his email email@example.com to find out more about this option.